classroomgms/GamesHub/README.md

 - Updated Frequently!

 ## Notes
-- some games might not work, if it's blocked then I'll figure out a way.
+- some games might not work, if it's Blocked/Broken/Buggy I'll change the Provider.

 ## Disclaimer
 This project is for educational purposes only.
 Use responsibly.